RiftValleySoftware/baobab-test-harness/README.md

 THE BAOBAB REST API
 ===================
 The BAOBAB server is designed to be used as a low-level application server; part of a larger solution that includes client-focused SDKs.
-Access by client applications is to be done via the SDKs, meaning that the BAOBAB REST API is an internal Greate Rift Valley interface.
+Access by client applications is to be done via the SDKs, meaning that the BAOBAB REST API is an internal Great Rift Valley interface.

 The client SDKs will use this REST API to interact with the BAOBAB Server.